Myths and Truths about project New Karolinska Solna

 The New Karolinska Solna project is procured at a fixed price

 The cost of building, operating and maintaining the NKS project until 2040 is fixed with an indexation adjustment.
 The construction contract of SEK 14.5 billion which was signed in 2010, remains unchanged.
 This means that Skanska has built one of the world’s most modern and sustainable hospitals to a fixed price and a fixed schedule.

-In addition to the main agreement with SHP, SCC has costs of SEK 4.3 billion relating to, for example, medical equipment, furniture and IT.
-SCC has been aware of and budgeted for these costs since the outset.
-SCC is also renovating existing buildings within the hospital area at a cost of SEK 2.3 billion.
+In addition to the main agreement with SHP, the Region has costs of SEK 4.3 billion relating to, for example, medical equipment, furniture and IT.
+The Region has been aware of and budgeted for these costs since the outset.
+Region Stockholm is also renovating existing buildings within the hospital area at a cost of SEK 2.3 billion.
 These are also additional costs and not part of the agreement with SHP.

 What is the project company